Schwartz Publishing: The Monthly

-The Monthly launched in 2005.
-It is Australia’s foremost magazine on politics and culture.
-The Monthly has published key journalism on everything from the Gunns pulp mill in Tasmania to the death in custody of Cameron Doomadgee on Palm Island.
-Its contributor list includes Helen Garner, Richard Flanagan, David Marr, Don Watson, Chloe Hooper, Tim Winton, Christos Tsiolkas, Noel Pearson, Anne Manne, Robert Manne, Karen Hitchcock, Anwen Crawford, Anna Goldsworthy and J.M.
+The Monthly, a magazine focused on politics and culture, launched in 2005.
+Its contributor list includes Helen Garner, Richard Flanagan, David Marr, Don Watson, Chloe Hooper, Tim Winton, Christos Tsiolkas, Noel Pearson, Anne Manne, Robert Manne, Karen Hitchcock, Anwen Crawford, Anna Goldsworthy, and J.M.
 Coetzee.
 In 2020, The Monthly had 100,000 print readership and 220,000 web and app readership.
+The Monthly reported a 40% increase in subscriptions between March 2020 and March 2021.

-The current editor of The Monthly is Nick Feik.
+As of May 2022 the editor of The Monthly is Michael Williams.

 The Saturday Paper

 In 2014, Schwartz Media began publishing The Saturday Paper, with the aim to "challenge orthodoxy...question authority and provoke debate."
 The newspaper was launched on 1 March 2014 in Sydney, Melbourne, and Canberra.
 The publication of The Saturday Paper came at a time when newspapers were experiencing major write-downs.
-Schwartz Media is one of the most trusted media sources in Australia, being the most trusted non-broadcast media outlets and placing 3rd in overall media outlets just behind SBS and ABC, by a Roy Morgan Media Net Trust Survey in April 2019.
-Schwartz Media was one of only four media outlets with a positive media trust rating.
-In the 12 months leading up to September 2019, The Saturday Paper's readership results were released, showing that new paper had successfully grown by 8.2% with now a circulation of 250,000, despite the overall news media industry declining by 3.7%.

-According to data from Roy Morgan, The Saturday Paper nearly doubled its readership during the Covid-19 pandemic, with figures reported from March 2020, 119,000 growing to 224,000, March 2021.
-Schwartz Media’s flagship magazine, The Monthly, has reported a 40% increase in subscriptions since March 2020.
+In the 12 months leading up to September 2019, The Saturday Papers readership results were released, showing that new paper had successfully grown by 8.2% with now a circulation of 250,000, despite the overall news media industry declining by 3.7%.According to data from Roy Morgan, The Saturday Paper nearly doubled its readership during the COVID-19 pandemic, with figures reported from 119,000 in March 2020 growing to 224,000 in March 2021.